CONDUCTING INCLUSIVE FACULTY SEARCHES

 Trix, Frances and Carolyn Psenka.
 “Exploring the Color of Glass: Letters of Recommendation for Female and Male Medical Faculty.”
 Discourse & Society 14, no. 2 (2003): 191-220.

 University of Michigan.
-Handbook for Faculty Searches and Hiring/Academic Affairs Faculty Hiring Manual.
-Office of the Provost, 2014.
+Handbook for Faculty Searches and Hiring.
+Office of the Provost, 2018.